nhrrob/laravelwiki/laravel-deployment-with-github-actions-part-1.md

 ### We are done!

 - Congratulations!
-You have successfully deployed Laravel applicationn to live server. <br>
+You have successfully deployed Laravel applicationn to live server.

-### Note

 <br>

 ### Bonus:
 - You can always run below commands